 THEREFORE BE IT RESOLVED....

-2. With Detroit so spread out, to complement the rail, increased bus service should be used, as there are currently many gaps in our system.
+2. With Detroit so spread out, to complement the rail, increased bus service should be used, as there are currently many gaps in the system.
+Detroit should supplement the QLine with increase bus coverage to ensure that areas that are currently underserved are well integrated into the system.
+With the QLine only operating in the heart of downtown, it isn't made to serve those who are in need of public transportation desperately.
 One of the biggest complaints about the QLine, which operates as a streetcar in downtown Detroit is the speed.
 To tackle this issue, some cities have been pushing for dedicated lanes solely to buses to increase speeds.
+Detroit Mayor Mike Duggan has echoed these statements, stating that he wishes that "the QLine would have been a dedicated lane down the middle the street" to maximize its efficiency.
 Alongside more frequent service, this would greatly increase the number of riders utilizing public transportation.

 (Add more "Resolved" clauses if necessary.)